dalalsunil1986/age-limit-validator-angularjs/README.md

 # How to use?

-1. Include the library in your existing AngularJs project like this?
+1. Include the library in your existing AngularJs project like this:
     <pre>
     angular.module('app', ['app.widget'])
              .controller('YourController', ['$scope', function($scope) {